-Several companies are beginning to emigrate following the Chinese government's ban on Bitcoin and cryptocurrencies in general.
+Crypto Exodus from China Following Bitcoin Bans.
+Several companies are beginning to emigrate following the Chinese government’s general ban on Bitcoin and cryptocurrencies.
 The exchanges Binance, Huobi, FTX, and the mining pool Sparkpool are some companies that announced the cessation of all activity in China.

 Finally, another exchange that will follow the same path will be Binance.
-Like Huobi, it is one of the world's leading exchanges, and it will not take registrations from new users in China either.
-The restriction only applies to mainland China since it is still possible to operate with both exchanges in Hong Kong.
+Like Huobi, it is one of the world’s leading exchanges and will not take registrations from new users in China.
+The restriction only applies to mainland China since operating with both exchanges in Hong Kong is still possible.

-Binance's "soap opera" with the regulators has had its longest chapter for now in 2021.
-The exchange has suffered legal setbacks that hinder its operations, starting with the United Kingdom but followed by other countries on different continents.
+Binance’s “soap opera” with the regulators had its longest chapter for now in 2021.
+The exchange has suffered legal setbacks.
+Problems that hinder its operations, starting with the United Kingdom but followed by other countries on different continents.
 The company ratified its commitment to collaborate with the authorities to advance a joint regulation.
 It will have to do the same in China as well.

 According to the Reuters news agency, other Chinese firms, such as the financial services provider Babel Finance or the digital asset management platform Cobo, have already moved their offices to Singapore.